 This attractive park was the site of the mysterious Kowloon Walled City, a Chinese garrison in the 19th century that technically...

 This nonprofit visual art organisation is one of the most active tenants inside the Cattle Depot Artist Village , holding regular...

 Song Cha Xie

-This elegant tea pavilion has long wooden corridors and intimate alcoves to give the serenity required for savouring good Chinese tea....
+This elegant tea pavilion has long wooden corridors and intimate alcoves, which provide the serenity required for savouring good Chinese...

 5 Chi Lin Dr · interesting places nearby